Official websites use .gov

 This program is available to:

-An opportunity for students in high school, college, graduate or professional school to intern in the NIH Intramural Research Program during the academic year.
+An opportunity for students in college, graduate, or professional school to intern in the NIH Intramural Research Program.

 About this program